SEO vs. SEA: When is which worthwhile?

 - Discovery ads in Gmail and Google Discover

-The advantage of SEA: You get immediate traffic and leads as soon as the campaign is active.
-The disadvantage: As soon as you stop paying, the traffic disappears – 100%.
+The advantage of SEA: You getimmediatelyTraffic and leads as soon as the campaign is active.
+The downside: As soon as you stop paying, the traffic is gone – 100%.

 This is where it gets interesting.
-We compare the real costs of both channels for a typical Austrian business across different time periods:
+We'll compare the actual costs of both channels for a typical Austrian company over different time periods:

 |---|---|---|